THE ORIGIN OF ‘IDENTITY POLITICS’ & ‘POLITICAL CORRECTNESS’

 Not Consideration for Minorities but Hatred Towards the Mass of Ordinary People; Specifically ‘the Workers’ — Tracing the Roots of Why and How it Arose and Developed Reveals the Greatest Political Fraud in History

-Published on the stevemoxon.co.uk website, initially on August 17, 2014, subsequently updated.
+Published here on the stevemoxon.co.uk website, initially on August 17, 2014, subsequently updated, and ongoing.

 A Creative Commons copyright applies.